remyeltorro/celldetective/README.rst

 - An Intel(R) Core(TM) i9-10850K CPU @ 3.60GHz, with a single NVIDIA GeForce RTX 3070 (8 Gb of memory) and 16 Gb of memory
 - An Intel(R) Core(TM) i7-9750H CPU @ 2.60 GHz, with 16 Gb of memory

 In GPU mode, succesive segmentation and DL signal analysis could be performed without saturating the GPU memory thanks to the subprocess formulation for the different modules.
 The GPU can be disabled in the startup window.
 The software does not require a GPU (but model inference will be longer).
+A typical analysis of a single movie with a GPU takes between 5 to 15 minutes.
+Depending on the number of cells and frames on the images, this computation time can increase to the order of half an hour on a CPU.

 The memory must be sufficient to load a movie stack at once in order to visualize it in napari.
 Otherwise, processing is performed frame by frame, therefore the memory required is extremely low.